 4. Transfer the beans to the pan.
 Use three tablespoons of the water where the beans were boiled and put them on the pan for moisture.

 5. Dissolve one spoon of Nattomoto spores (0.1g) in the sterilized water 10ml.
-This will activate the spores of the Bacillus so that they will start the fermentation.
+This will activate the Bacillus spores, allowing fermentation to begin.
 The box contains a small spoon wrapped in paper.

 7. Put the beans in a pan.
-Do not put a lot of beans in one container.
+Do not put many beans in one container.
 Three layers in each container at the most.
 If you drop beans on the table, DO NOT put them in the container.
 Every process has to be clean.

 8. Put a sterilized cloth on the container and put on a lid.
 I used the technique of Natto Dad on YouTube.
 I put cling wrap at the surface of the beans and poked them many times with a toothpick.
 Another layer of cling wrap is placed on top of the pan and poked again with the toothpick.
 This technique retains moisture and temperature inside the container.

-Another reason why the cling wrap is needed is to keep in the ammonia that the Bacillus produces.
+Another reason the cling wrap or the silicone tray lid is needed is to keep the ammonia produced by the Bacillus inside.
 Ammonia prevents other bacteria from growing.
-The holes allow oxygen that the Bacillus needs to survive to enter.
+It also prevents soybeans from drying out, which prevents Bacillus growth.
+The holes in the cling wrap will allow oxygen, which the Bacillus needs to survive, to enter.

 Caution!!